j-freddy/nvae-shape-encoding/README.md

 pip install -r requirements.txt
 ```

 If everything has been set up correctly, the commands below should work.
+Time
-Time estimations are based on a 16GB RAM, 8-core CPU powered laptop.
-Running on an A30 GPU with 24GB RAM is ~6 times faster.
+estimations are based on a 16GB RAM, 8-core CPU powered laptop.
+Running with MPS
+(Apple silicon chip) is ~2 times faster.
+Running on an A30 GPU with 24GB RAM is
+~5 times faster.
 ```sh
 # View data samples
 python -m utils.data_viewer --dataset acdc